leslieDLcy/double_event_dataset/README.md

     # =====================

     # Multi event creation can be easily performed with a shortcut method that
-    # yields all traces pairs (2-combinations of traces) from the same channel:
+    # yields all traces pairs from the same channel (2-combinations of traces
+    # without replacement):
     for (trace1, metadata1), (trace2, metadata2) in channel_data.pairs:

         # If you did not pass 'urb_single' to the `classlabel` argument